CheongLoic/ECE-NodeJS-Lab-2019/Final-Project-NodeJS/README.md

 - CHEONG Loïc : huangloic@hotmail.com
 - GUPTA Chirag : chiraggupta199806@gmail.com

-ECE's students in the group ING 4 SI 03 Inter
+ECE's students in the group ING 4 SI Group 03 Inter

 ## About this work
-This work is the final project in NodeJS  for the Web Technology course at ECE Paris-Lyon, ING4.
+This work is the final project in NodeJS  for the Web Technologies course at ECE Paris.Lyon, in ING4, on December 2019.

 There are :
 - Home page